Scoring methodology

 IFS scores 13F-derived institutional accumulation across the active 13F universe, on a quarterly cadence.
 The current production model combines several institutional-flow components into a single 0-100 score per ticker per quarter, with each component converted to a cross-sectional percentile within the quarter.

-IFS has iterated across multiple research generations; the current model is the result of comparing each candidate against held-out historical 13F sequences.
+IFS has iterated across multiple research generations and is still experimental.
+It is off by default in the app and we publish it as a research preview.
 Component weights and the exact composition are part of the deployed model and not enumerated here.

 Congressional Political Score (CPS)